erens-basement/Studio-Trigger-Streams/README.md

 Notes:
 * Q: Do the staff ever ask you to translate for leisure?
 All the time, for movies they would take him to Star Wars and Solo to as him.
 * For an internship with Trigger, you need to get a Japanese Visa yourself, be able to speak, write in Japanese, baseline requirements.
 (01:51:00)
+* T: Hot take: Gaming journalists are all fake news, it's exactly the same with anitubers.
+Nevermind, I take it back.
+I would like to apologize.
+If you're really curious about a question, ask the folks who make it, not "experts" on the subject.
+(02:12:42)